 If help is needed, should I call the RA or 911?

 Help can be called by either calling 911 or the RA on duty.
-If you call 911 please stay with the person in need of assistance until help arrives.
-If you call the RA, you should follow any instructions you receive from them.
-And, of course, you should also follow any instructions you receive from UDPD or the EMTs once they arrive.
+Regardless of whom you contact, you should stay with the person who needs help until additional help arrives.
+You should also follow any instructions you receive from Residence Life staff, UDPD or the EMTs .